iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 <div class="caption">
     Figure 16.
-Heatmaps of the agents in empty grid-world.
+Heatmaps of the FAST agent (left) and the normal PPO (right) in empty grid-world.
 </div>

 ## Discussion